fmhy/edit/.github/README.md

 <p align="center"> <b> The largest collection of free stuff on the internet! </b> </p>

+<p align="center"> This site does not store any files on our server, we only link websites.</p>

 ## 📖 Wiki

 - Website: [fmhy.net](https://fmhy.net)